paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 The Paketo builder maintainers will make a buildpackless builder for this stack.

-Additionally, the golang buildpack should gain support for this new static stack, both in order to provide a useful experience to Go application developers as well as to enable integration tests for this new stack.
+Additionally, the Go buildpack should gain support for this new static stack, both in order to provide a useful experience to Go application developers as well as to enable integration tests for this new stack.